Danaher Corporation (DHR) — Fair Value Analysis

 What is the bear case and bull case for DHR?

-The full Monte Carlo distribution, including specific bear (P10) and bull (P90) target prices, along with the probability of achieving upside, is available exclusively to FairCurve account holders.
+The full Monte Carlo distribution, including specific bear (P10) and bull (P90) target prices, along with the probability of upside, is available with a free FairCurve account.
+We do not provide specific dollar values here as they are subscriber-only content.

 How does FairCurve calculate DHR's fair value?